University life

 5. Experiment

 With almost every aspect of your university experience, you should experiment.
-Try out a society (don’t pay unless you like it though – see our tips on budgeting at university ).
+Try out a society (don’t pay unless you like it though).

 Everyone will bore you with the mantra that first year doesn’t count and that you only need 40% to pass anyway, so be a little inventive with your essays.
 Choose interesting modules, and consider taking a module from another course or going to language classes alongside your studies.